When is Dead To Me season 2 released ? What’s going to happen?

-Lifeless To Me, a black comedy on Netflix that has been referred to as “the darker version of Grace & Frankie”, has been a success since season one was launched in Could 2019.
+Lifeless To Me, a black comedy on Netflix that has been referred to as “the darker version of Grace & Frankie”, has been a success since season one was launched in Might 2019.

-The sequence stars Christina Applegate and Linda Cardellini as two ladies who meet at a grief counselling seminar and turn out to be quick buddies.
+The sequence stars Christina Applegate and Linda Cardellini as two ladies who meet at a grief counselling seminar and turn into quick pals.

 Will the present return for a second season?
-Try every little thing we find out about the way forward for Lifeless To Me under.
+Take a look at every thing we learn about the way forward for Lifeless To Me under.

 Has Netflix picked the present up for season 2?